Milton Dean Slaughter: University of New Orleans

 In 1989, Slaughter was appointed professor (with tenure), chair and department head (1989-1999) of the Department of Physics of the University of New Orleans, (formerly known as Louisiana State University in New Orleans).

 He served as chair and member of the American Physical Society Committee on Minorities in Physics (1989–1991) and was elected general member-at-large and executive committee member and Officer of the American Physical Society Forum on Education (1995–1996 term).

-Slaughter received a number of Louisiana Education Quality Support Fund (LEQSF) grants:

-(1) Enhancement of the Research Capabilities of the University of New Orleans Department of Physics, $150,000, Contract Number LEQSF (1990–91) -ENH-56, June 1990.
-With Co-Principal Investigator Dr. Ronald Greene of the University of New Orleans;

-(2) Co-Principal Investigator and Participant, Integrating Computers into the Core Physics Curriculum, Louisiana Education Quality Support Fund, With Principal Investigator Dr. Ronald Greene. $67,121, 1 July 1993 - 30 June 1994;

-(3) Graduate Fellowships in Physics at UNO.
-August 94 - July 96.
-LEQSF 8g.
-Funded @ $26,400;

-(4) Graduate Fellowships in Physics at UNO.
-August 95 - July 97.
-LEQSF 8g.
-Funded @ $28,800;

-(5) Graduate Fellowships in Physics at UNO.
-August 96 - July 98.
-LEQSF 8g.
-Funded @ $28,000;

-(6) Graduate Fellowships in Physics at UNO.
-August 97 - July 99.
-LEQSF 8g.
-Funded @ $62,400;

-(7) Graduate Fellowships in Physics at UNO.
-August 98 - July 2000.
-LEQSF 8g.
-Funded @ $24,000.

-He also as Co-Principal Investigator received a Louisiana Board of Regents Support Fund grant entitled Enhancement of the Applied Optics Laboratory for Instruction and Research—A Plan to Positively Improve Minority Science Education., $117,946.
-June 1, 2002 – May 31, 2003.
-With Principal Investigator Dr. Ashok Puri of the University of New Orleans.

 Slaughter was a recipient of a National Science Foundation five year continuing grant entitled: Research on an Algebraic, Nonperturbative Approach to Hadrons and Glueballs, Award Number: 9012374; NSF Organization: PHY, Start Date:02/01/1991; Award Amount:$224,000.00.